sqz0914/PaperSeeker/README.md

 5. **Response Formatting**:
    - Results are structured as JSON with clearly defined sections
-   - Frontend renders this in a user-friendly format with proper citations
+   - Frontend renders this in a user-friendly format with proper sources

 ## Running Instructions